-If you are learning to do Intraday trade but always seems like you're taking one step ahead but two steps back.
+You must know the Top 5 Day Trading mistakes that beginner Intraday Traders do If you are learning to do Intraday trade but always seems like you’re taking one step ahead but two steps back.
 You might be doing below 5 trading mistakes.
-Learning to day trade is probably one of the hardest things I've ever done and there's a huge learning curve involved when it comes to day trading from building up the discipline to wake up few hours before the market even opens to analyzing news and headlines and spending hundreds of hours of screen time observing the market so this might be an unpopular opinion learning to day trade requires a bit more work.
-I've traded for a long time now and I've made literally every single mistake in the book because the stock market is unforgiving.
-The moment I think I know it all it's the moments that I will get punished.
-So in this blog, we'll be talking about the top 5-day trading mistakes beginners make my personal story with all those mistakes and how you can find and fix them in order to avoid making your small account zero.
+Learning to day trade is probably one of the hardest things I’ve ever done and there’s a huge learning curve involved when it comes to day trading from building up the discipline to wake up few hours before the market even opens to analyzing news and headlines and spending hundreds of hours of screen time observing the market so this might be an unpopular opinion learning to day trade requires a bit more work.
+I’ve traded for a long time now and I’ve made literally every single mistake in the book because the stock market is unforgiving.
+The moment I think I know it all’s the moments that I will get punished.
+So in this blog, we’ll be talking about the top 5-day trading mistakes beginners make my personal story with all those mistakes, and how you can find and fix them in order to avoid making your small account zero.

 1. Not Having a trading plan